Elliot F. Kaye: Consumer Product Safety Commission

-During his career at the CPSC, Kaye has been recognized for taking special interest in what he called “lingering hazards” to children.
+During his career at the CPSC, Kaye has been recognized for taking special interest in what he called “persistent, deadly hazards” to children.
 He targeted small, high-powered magnets that youngsters swallowed, whereupon the magnets ripped internal organ tissue.
 The agency engineered the regulation of blinds and other window coverings whose cords, because they could entangle children by the neck, led to more than a dozen deaths annually.
 Kaye told the NYU Alumni web site: “We’re trying to get companies even more oriented toward recognizing how challenging parenting is, and how overwhelmed parents are.
 We want companies, when they’re designing products, to think more about what a parent is going through, and not to rely on some very technical warning label to solve the problem.”

 Following a 2010 New York Times expose on glaring safety failings of football helmets, Kaye worked with officials from the National Football League, Major League Baseball, and other professional sports leagues to raise awareness of the dangers of brain injuries and the limitations of safety products.
 “There’s no product right now that has been designed and proven to be concussion-proof,” Kaye said.
 “There’s not a simple regulatory solution, it’s really more about using the influence of the office to bring people together to try to drive culture change at the youth level.”

 In 2015 and 2016, the CPSC collected a total of $57.6 million in civil penalties from manufacturers and retailers, far more than in any prior period in the agency's history.
 Examples included Office Depot ($3.4 million, office chairs); Johnson Health Tech ($3 million, fitness equipment); Philips Lighting ($2 million, fluorescent lamps); and Teavana ($3.75 million, tea tumblers).
 However, these settlements between the CPSC and the companies included no admission of wrongdoing.
 Kaye received some criticism from industry and Republicans for not detailing why some fines were higher than others.

 The highest-profile case Kaye spearheaded as CPSC chairman was that of the Samsung Galaxy Note 7 phone, whose lithium-ion batteries from a specific supplier could overheat and catch fire.
 The CPSC issued an official recall of about 1 million phones in September 2016, and a month later the phone was banned from being brought onto all U.S. aircraft.
 Some Wall Street analysts estimated that Samsung would lose at least $17 billion in revenue from the incident.

 Kaye served as CPSC Chairman until February 2017, when the Trump White House removed him and installed Ann Marie Buerkle in an acting capacity.
 He remained one of the agency's five commissioners until August 27, 2021.